Skip to main content

 RP– Rank Points

 Rank Points (RP) are how A-Level grades are converted into a score for university admission in Singapore.
-Until 2025, the maximum is 90 RP based on 3 H2 + 1 H1 subjects, GP, and Project Work.
-From 2026, the maximum changes to 70 RP based on best 3 H2 subjects + GP only.
-Universities publish Indicative Grade Profiles (IGP) showing the RP ranges for each course.
-Competitive courses like Medicine and Law typically require 87.5+ RP.
+Until 2025, the maximum was 90 RP based on 3 H2 + 1 H1 subjects, GP, and Project Work.
+From 2026, this is replaced by the University Admission Score (UAS) with a maximum of 70 points.
+Universities publish Indicative Grade Profiles (IGP) showing the score ranges for each course.
+Competitive courses like Medicine and Law require near-perfect scores under both systems.

 Educational Programmes